red-green-coding/object-mapper-benchmark/README.md

 # Why you should reuse Jackson's ObjectMapper

-As freelancers, we see a lot of different projects.
+As freelancers, we encounter a wide array of projects, each with its own unique characteristics and challenges.
-One issue we see is the suboptimal usage of Jackson's ObjectMapper similar to this:
+Among the common issues we come across is the less-than-ideal utilization of Jackson's ObjectMapper, often resembling scenarios like this:

 ```java
 public String toJson(SomeDto someObject){